fscelliott/docsdonewell/_posts/2016-05-04-studying-machine-learning-through.md

 the teacher said we didn't need to understand...but it turns out that's not the case.
 Instead, so far it's more about learning the ins and outs of matrix math and of Octave, the programming language we're using.
-I'll admit, I'd be pretty lost without StackOverflow and the course wiki -- but when I see students posting the same questions I had, it reassures me that I'm somewhat on the right track.
+I'll admit, I'd be pretty lost without StackOverflow and the course wiki.
+That said, when I see students posting the same questions I had, it reassures me that I'm on the right track.

 This course got me thinking about how being totally unintimidated and getting by with "sorta understanding" is a valuable tech writer skill.
 Back in my student days, I wanted to master everything from the get-go.
-But teaching myself coding and learning about technology on the job taught me to grab at the big picture from the get-go instead, and fill in the confusing bits as I go.
+But teaching myself coding and learning about technology on the job taught me to grab at the overview first, and fill in the confusing bits as I go.
 It's like my ability to read a book or a bunch of online info really quickly and connect the big-picture points first (something my engineering-trained spouse would never do).
 That's not an approach that works